-ORDINARY HIGH WATER LEVEL (OHW)).
+ORDINARY HIGH WATER LEVEL (OHWL).
 A mark delineating the highest water level which has been maintained for a sufficient period of time to leave evidence upon the landscape.
 The ordinary high water level is commonly that point where the natural vegetation changes from predominantly aquatic to predominantly terrestrial.
+The OHWL for Lake Minnetonka can be found on the LMCD website and as of January 2024 was 929.4 feet above sea level.